laurenli17/understandJava/README.md

 ```
 class C implements I {
     //bodies
-    //Java compiler only checks that C contains bodies for the methods in I, but does not check that those bodies are correstly implement the method contracts!
+    //Java compiler only checks that C contains bodies for the methods in I,
+    //but does not check that those bodies are correstly implement the method contracts!
 }
 ```